-In order to avoid permanent exclusion the academy may use its own off-site alternative provision called The ARC.
-Students will attend The ARC at the discretion of the Principal (and the Vice-Senior Principal/Assistant Principal at the discretion of the Principal).
-The ARC is not a permanent placement and students will return to the academy following regular and successful reviews.
+In order to avoid permanent exclusion, the academy may use its own off-site alternative provision called Trinity Academy Carlton Mill.
+Students will attend Trinity Academy Carlton Mill at the discretion of the Principal.
+Trinity Academy Carlton Mill is not a permanent placement and students will return to the academy following regular and successful reviews.
 The duration of the placement will be determined by the academy.